 About the Foundation –

 SAGES Foundation came to fruition at a time when corporate sponsors had greater leeway to invest in the advancement of surgical training and education through foundations such SERF.
 The Foundation was fortunate to capitalize on that timing.
 We have invested the endowment carefully and rely on member donors to increase our corpus.

 What We Do –

 The list of projects funded by SERF is remarkable.
 FLS, FES, FUSE, Career Development Awards, and annually awarded research grants help fulfill SAGES mission to train and educate surgeons.
 Donor specified funding has allowed the Foundation to support SAGES Go Global initiative as a major priority.
 SERF Funding is a huge part of the development of the OWLS platform which will allow better use of SAGES online educational resources.
 Patient safety remains a prime focus with extensive funding of the safe laparoscopic cholecystectomy project as well as multiple safety initiatives in other applications of laparoscopic surgery as well as funding of guideline development initiatives.

 SERF has also served as a catalyst for honoring and memorializing important leaders who have had an impact on our specialty and our organization.

 As a member of SAGES, you have already made a commitment to advancing your own surgical education and training.
-We ask that you expand that commitment to the Foundation, to the next generation of general surgeons.
-We will be reaching out to you to solidify that pledge.
+It is only logical that you expand that commitment to include a pledge to the Foundation, as this is the way to ensure excellence and continuity to the next generation of general surgeons.
+We will continue to reach out to you to solidify that pledge.